trentlarson/endorser-mobile/README.md

 - During the upload to Apple, you may get errors like "could not find the service with interface (com.apple.transporter.osgi.TransporterService)" or "resource download failed: com.fasterxml.jackson.core.jackson-core".
 They indicate some network error so just try again.

 - During "bundle exec fastlane beta", you might see a message of "Could not find fastlane-2.210.1, CFPropertyList-3.0.5... in any of the sources".
 Try "bundle install".

+- On M1, builds may get: "In .../node_modules/react-native-sodium/libsodium/libsodium-ios/lib/libsodium.a(libsodium_la-aead_chacha20poly1305.o), building for iOS Simulator, but linking in object file built for iOS, file '.../node_modules/react-native-sodium/libsodium/libsodium-ios/lib/libsodium.a' for architecture arm64".
+Open a terminal "using Rosetta" and run from there.
+(You may have to check out a clean set of source files.)
+(I would sure like to find a way to run natively!)